manthansparmar7/books-library/README.md

-# Books Management Plugin
+# Books Library Plugin

 **Description:**
-The Books Management Plugin is a WordPress plugin that allows users to manage books through a custom post type, a custom taxonomy, custom meta boxes, shortcodes, widgets, and more.
+The Books Library Plugin is a WordPress plugin that allows users to manage books through a custom post type, a custom taxonomy, custom meta boxes, shortcodes, widgets, and more.
 This plugin helps create a structured way to manage and display books, authors, and other related information within WordPress.

 ## Table of Contents
 - [Purpose](#purpose)